dmulyalin/ttp/docs/source/TTP Internals/index.rst

 Implications of above process are:

-1. To add new function to TTP, ones need to create .py file and place it in appropriate directory
+1. To add a new function to TTP, one needs to create a ``.py`` file and place it in the appropriate directory.
 2. The more files TTP need to scan the slower it will load, hence it make sense to combine functions of similar functionality in single file
 3. All functions in single file will be imported on first call to any of the functions
 4. Starting with version 0.7.0, usage of ``_ttp_`` dictionary cache improves TTP import performance by about 50ms